javomode/recipe-ratings-food.com/README.md

 |               4 | 187.2 |  39.7 |  57.9 |  64.8 |  248.9 |
 |               5 |  81.4 |  63.4 |  62.3 |  59   |   61.8 |

-Here, I set the index to the number of ingredients, the columns to the ratings, and the values to the average minutes, and showed only the top 5 rows.
+Here, I used a pivot table whereset the index to the number of ingredients, the columns to the ratings, and the values to the average minutes, and showed only the top 5 rows.
 This shows the average cooking time for recipes with a given number of ingredients and rating.
 Under the 5 star rating, there is an obscenely large value of 1617.3 minutes, which suggests there may be outliers of recipes that take large amounts of time to make.

 <iframe
   src="assets/pivot_ingredients_by_rating.html"